Captorhinidae: Taxonomy

 Euconcordia cunninghami is thought to be the basalmost known member of Captorhinidae.
-A phylogenic study of primitive reptile relationships by Muller & Reisz in 2006 recovered Thuringothyris as a sister taxon of the Captorhinidae.
+A phylogenetic study of primitive reptile relationships by Muller & Reisz in 2006 recovered Thuringothyris as a sister taxon of the Captorhinidae.
 The same results were obtained in later phylogenic analyses.

-Captorhinidae contains a single subfamily, the Moradisaurinae.
+Captorhinidae contains a single named subfamily, the Moradisaurinae.
 Moradisaurinae was named and assigned to the family Captorhinidae by A. D. Ricqlès and P. Taquet in 1982.
-Moradisaurinae was defined as "all captorhinids more closely related to Moradisaurus than to Captorhinus".
-The moradisaurines inhabited what is now China, Morocco, Niger, Russia, Texas and Oklahoma.
+It has been defined as including all taxa more closely related to Moradisaurus grandis than to Labidosaurus hamatus.
+The moradisaurines inhabited what is now Africa, Europe, Asia, and North and South America.

 Captorhinids were once thought to be the ancestors of turtles.
 The Middle Permian reptile Eunotosaurus from South Africa was seen as the "missing link" between cotylosaurs and chelonians throughout much of the early 20th century.
-However, more recent fossil finds have shown that Eunotosaurus was either a parareptile or a diapsid, and therefore unrelated to captorhinids.
+However, more recent fossil finds have shown that Eunotosaurus is unrelated to captorhinids.

 Phylogeny

-The cladogram below follows the topology from a 2011 analysis by paleontologists Robert R. Reisz, Jun Liu, Jin-Ling Li and Johannes Müller.

-Traditional classification of Captorhinidae within Eureptilia, after Muller and Reisz (2006):Simões et al. (2022) recovered captorhinids as stem-amniotes instead, as the sister group to Protorothyris archeri, while the clade including captorhinids and P. archeri was recovered as the sister group to Araeoscelidia.
-A cladogram from that study is shown below.Using the same data matrix, Klembara et al. (2023) found a similar result.
+The cladogram below is derived from the 2025 description of Amenoyengi mpunduensis by Jenkins et al., which represented the most comprehensive phylogeny of captorhinids at the time of its publication.

+The Captorhinidae have traditionally been placed within Eureptilia in the reptile total group (Sauropsida), as shown below, after the results of Muller and Reisz (2006):

+Simões et al. (2022) instead recovered captorhinids as stem-amniotes (outside of the clade including the reptile and mammal lineages), in a clade also containing Protorothyris archeri and Araeoscelidia.
+Using an updated version of this data matrix, Klembara et al. (2023) recovered comparable results.
+In contrast, Kelsey M. Jenkins et al. (2025) found a clade containing Captorhinidae and Araeoscelidia as the most basal branch of Sauropsida, supporting the traditional classification of captorhinids as a reptiles, though more basal than traditionally assumed.

+Using a more comprehensive dataset incorporating new observations of many cranial regions based on synchrotron data, Xavier A. Jenkins et al. (2025) again found the captorhinids—an anapsid (no temporal fenestrae in the skull) clade—to be outside Amniota.
+They hypothesized that the common ancestor of amniotes would have had a synapsid (single-holed) skull, as is indicated in the skulls of the earliest known definitive members of the reptile (Sauropsida) and mammal (Synapsida) lines.
+The results of an updated version of this dataset published in 2026 are displayed below: